inaka/elvis/README.md

 ## Usage

-After adding **elvis** as a dependency and setting up its [configuration](#configutation), you can run it form an erlang shell in the following two ways.
+After adding **elvis** as a dependency and setting up its [configuration](#configutation), you can run it form an Erlang shell in the following two ways.

 ```erlang
 elvis:rock().